Take note of these top trends for your stationery suite and reception signage.

 Handcrafted.
 “Hand calligraphy is such a strong trend that it’s not uncommon for brides and grooms to learn how to do it themselves,” says Chancey.
 Fortunately for those with a less steady hand, sites like minted and Wedding Paper Divas feature a wide range of invitation suites that look hand-calligraphed.

-Wedding food is getting a fresh update for 2017.
+Wedding food is getting a fresh update.
 Bon appétit!

 Custom menus.
 One of the best ways couples can share their story with guests is through food.
 Whether you want to serve dishes that represent your culture(s), that are reminiscent of the place where you fell in love, or that fit into your venue choice, caterers are working with couples to develop a custom menu.
 Guests are still getting their beef, fish and vegetarian options, “but with a twist,” say Jose Vazquez and Sarah Kuhlberg of Colette’s Catering and Events in Southern California.